1. Set clear and realistic expectations regarding academic performance.

 In addition to structuring free time, volunteerism provides students with opportunities to develop job-related skills and to gain valuable experience.
 Helping others also gives students a broader outlook and a healthier perspective on the opportunities they enjoy.
 Volunteer work on campus helps students further connect with their school, increasing the likelihood of staying in college.

-8. Make it clear: Underage consumption and impaired driving are against the law.
+8. Make it clear: Underage consumption, drug use, and impaired driving are against the law.

 Parents must make it clear that they do not condone breaking the law.
 You should openly and clearly express disapproval of underage drinking and dangerous alcohol consumption.
 If you choose to drink, know that your student is paying attention.
 Present a positive role model in the responsible use of alcohol.